nyunAI/nyuntam-docs/nyuntam_docs/docs/examples/adapt/summarization/README.md

 ## Dataset

 [XSum Dataset](https://huggingface.co/datasets/EdinburghNLP/xsum) is used for this example.
-The dataset is directly used from 🤗hugginface.
+The dataset is directly used from 🤗huggingface.

 Sample :
 | document                                                                 | summary                                                                 | id        |